Outside of Gallagher Hall at Night

 Ph.D., Christian-Albrechts-University, Kiel, Germany

-Courses Taught: New Product Development (Startups), Digital Marketing, International Marketing
+New Product Development (Startups), Digital Marketing, International Marketing

 Kay Peters is the SVI-endowed Chair of Dialog Marketing and Professor of Marketing at Hamburg University, Germany.
 He holds a visiting position at the University of California Davis since 2010.

-Gary Peironi
+Gary Pieroni

 Visiting Professor

-MBA, Management, John F. Kennedy, 1993,
+Master of Business Administration (MBA), John F. Kennedy, 1993,

-B.S., Accounting, California State University, 1980
+Bachelor of Science (B.S.), Accounting, California State University, 1980

-Pieroni has more than 14 years corporate financial reporting in a Fortune-50 company.
+Gary Pieroni has more than 14 years corporate financial reporting in a Fortune-50 company.
 He assisted in the standard setting process as an Academic Fellow at the International Accounting Standards Board in London from 2015-2017.
 Pieroni has more than 33 years teaching students at all stages in life at the UC, State University, and Community.

 Elizabeth Pontikes